 External link:

-Bibliography, Dictionary, German language, Castilian language, French language, English language, Italian language, Dutch language and Century XXI.
+Armorial roll, Bibliography, Dictionary, Black and white with color plates, Black and white and color illustrations, Photographic, German language, Castilian language, French language, English language, Italian language, Dutch language, Century XIX and Century XXI.

 Dr. Antonio Salmerón y Cabañas,